Disclaimer: Anything that you recognise isn't mine.

 It couldn't even have been a minute before he came out of his unconscious state to see Potter leaving.
 He was obviously thought dead.
 He had tried to call out to Potter, to ask for help, but his voice had been badly damaged from Nagini's attack, and all he could manage was an almost inaudible gurgle.

 He was weak, losing more blood by the second.
-Desperately, he started to crawl towards the tunnel that led out of the Shack.
+Desperately, he had started to crawl towards the tunnel that led out of the Shack.
 It took all of his strength and determination to keep going, to battle through the pain.
-He knew if he wanted to live, he had to get to the Hogwarts grounds where someone would find him.
+If he wanted to live, he had to get to the Hogwarts grounds where someone would find him.
 Whether it was friend or foe who found him, he couldn't foresee, but he had decided that he would cross that bridge when he came to it.

 Finally, he had seen the light at the end of the passageway.
-With one last, stupendous effort, he pushed himself through the opening, narrowly avoiding the branches of the Whomping Willow.
+With one last, stupendous effort, he had pushed himself through the opening, narrowly avoiding the branches of the Whomping Willow.
 But the energy involved in pulling himself out of the tunnel had cost him, and he had lain on the ground, panting.
 His head fell limply to his left, looking towards the castle, the lights blurring together.
 It was then that he saw the impossible.

 A silhouette was running towards him.
-He tried to call out, but didn't have the strength to produce the volume required for it.
+He tried to call out, but didn't have the strength nor the ability to produce the volume required for it.
 The figure loomed ever nearer, and he hoped that he could be seen despite the camouflage of his black robes against the night.
 Wearily he closed his eyes, waiting for the person to see him.

 "Oh, good Lord!" came a gasp above him.
 Severus slowly opened his eyes, and was blinded by the lighted wand above him.
 But he recognised the carrier.